Asbestosis

 Pleural plaques may coexist with asbestosis, but these plaques alone are usually not associated with impaired pulmonary function.
 Nonetheless, pleural plaques are a reliable indicator of asbestos exposure.

-Chest radiographs (ie, posteroanterior and lateral views) are basic and required diagnostic imaging studies.
+Chest radiographs (posteroanterior [PA] and lateral views) are basic and required diagnostic imaging studies.
 However, the diagnosis of asbestosis requires multiple elements.
-A chest radiograph alone has only a modest positive predictive value of less than 50% for the condition, but when it is combined with abnormal signs (rales) and pulmonary function test results, the positive predictive value is markedly increased.[36]
+By itself, a chest radiograph has only a modest (< 50%) positive predictive value (PPV) for asbestosis, but when it is combined with characteristic signs (rales) and abnormal pulmonary function test (PFT) results, the PPV is markedly increased.[46]

 Typical findings include diffuse reticulonodular infiltrates, which are observed predominantly at the lung bases.
 The diffuse lung infiltrates cause the appearance of shaggy heart borders.

 In early disease, an increase in interstitial markings, mostly linear, is seen.
 Honeycombing, with cystic spaces surrounded by coarse interstitial infiltrates and small lung fields, characterizes advanced disease.
-Honeycombing may also be seen with idiopathic pulmonary fibrosis, making it an important diagnostic consideration.
+Honeycombing may also be seen with idiopathic pulmonary fibrosis (IPF), making IPF an important diagnostic consideration.

 Bilateral pleural thickening may be observed.
 Asbestos-related pleural thickening more often involves the middle third of the pleura as opposed to the upper third, which is affected by tuberculosis, or the lower third, which can be damaged by empyema, trauma, or past pleurodesis therapy.
 (An oblique-view radiograph may be helpful in recognizing pleura-based abnormalities.)